 Who would benefit from this program?

-This program is designed for those looking to enter the human resources field, including early-career professionals and individuals who want to transition from other job roles into this field.
-Human resources professionals may use these classes to earn professional development credits for continued certification.
+This program is designed for early-career or uncertified human resources professionals and individuals who want to transition from other job roles into the human resources field.
+Certified human resources professionals may use these classes to earn professional development credits for continued certification.

 No application required.